nimaft97/OpenCLProjects/image-blurring/README.md

 - Global array is big enough that the input image can be completely transferred to GPU
 - Input image as RGBA so it's read as an array of 4 uchars
+- Length of the gaussian kernel cannot be more than 29

 ## Getting Started